lebaaar/mlin_transport/README.md

 # Mlin transport static website
-I've designed and coded this website for a local company in transport business.
-Their old website was really bad, so I figured I could make some money on the side and make them a cool looking website. \
+I've made a website for a local company in transport business.
+Their old website was really bad, so I figured I could make some money on the side and make them a cool looking website.
+[Website here](https://www.lanlebar.github.io/) \

 ## Features and tech
 - A static website, made in HTML, CSS and JS